The work to buy the port of Dover for the community is led by the People's Port Community Trust Limited ("People's Port Trust"). The directors are:

 Since retiring in 2007, Pat devotes his time to working for the local community and is now Chairman, Friends of Dover Castle, an Executive Committee Member of The Dover Society, Tourism Advisor to Dover Chamber of Commerce and a volunteer for the National Trust

 For nearly 30 years, Peter was an investment banker.

 In his career he worked for banks in Manchester, London, Saudi Arabia, Kuwait and Dubai.
 Latterly Peter was chief trader then GM Treasury & Investment, Saudi British Bank (an HSBC subsidiary).
-He was then Director Middle East Sales at BZW (nowadays Barclays Capital) based in London, and Middle East Treasurer for Barclays PLC, covering trading and funding operations across the region, based in Dubai.
+He was then Director Middle East Sales at BZW (nowadays Barclays Capital) based in London, and Middle East Treasurer for Barclays PLC, covering sales, trading and funding operations across the region, based in Dubai.